Painful Sex After a Hysterectomy?

 Hysterectomy Recovery 101

 A hysterectomy is a major operation.
-While recovery time ranges depending on what type of hysterectomy you get, you can expect to be in the hospital for several days post-op and engage in a 4-8 week recovery period.
+While recovery time ranges, you can expect to be in the hospital for several days post-op with a 4-8 week recovery period.

-There are a couple of very important do’s and don’ts after a hysterectomy.
-First, avoid the following things until you’re cleared by your provider:
+There are a couple of very important do’s and don’ts for the hysterectomy healing process.
+First, avoid the following things until you’re cleared by a medical professional:

 After a hysterectomy, you should: